Creating a Form with a popup confirmation

 Now, when you publish the page, all the necessary code will be generated automatically!

-To prevent the user from submitting the same form again, it's probably a good idea to add a (link) button to the success page which redirects the user to another page.
+To prevent the user from submitting the same form again, it may be a good idea to add a (link) button to the success page which redirects the user to another page.

 The content of the popup is actually an inline frame, so the success/error page does not have access to the form.